Typography tells a story: What do these rich font examples say?

 Alex Brush on Google fonts

 3. Set your rich font loose and open

 Now that you’ve chosen rich fonts from the lists above, let’s look at how we can set them so they communicate the upscale vibe we’re looking for.

 One way to accomplish this is to set the serif typeface in all capital letters, and open up some space between the letters.
 You’ve seen this before:

 For maximum effect, don’t spread the letters out too much.
 You want the words to be readable.

-The idea below uses a script typeface set nice and tight, and a serif typeface set loosely.
+The idea below uses a script font set nice and tight, and a serif font on the second line.
 Fancy, schmancy, huh?

 Every rich font mentioned in this post is available at Google fonts for free.
 Links to the fonts are under each image.

 I promise not to tell the rich and famous you used a free typeface to attract them to their overpriced neighborhood!